552020/CPP02/en.subject.md

 Add public member functions to your class to overload the following operators:
 • The 6 comparison operators: >, <, >=, <=, == and !=.
 • The 4 arithmetic operators: +, -, \*, and /.
-• The 4 increment/decrement (pre-increment and post-increment, pre-decrement and
-post-decrement) operators, that will increase or decrease the fixed-point value from the smallest representable ϵ such as 1 + ϵ > 1.
+• The 4 increment/decrement (pre-increment and post-increment, pre-decrement and post-decrement) operators, that will increase or decrease the fixed-point value from the smallest representable ϵ such as 1 + ϵ > 1.

 Add these four public overloaded member functions to your class:
 • A static member function min that takes as parameters two references on fixed-point numbers, and returns a reference to the smallest one.
 • A static member function min that takes as parameters two references to constant fixed-point numbers, and returns a reference to the smallest one.
 • A static member function max that takes as parameters two references on fixed-point numbers, and returns a reference to the greatest one.
 • A static member function max that takes as parameters two references to constant fixed-point numbers, and returns a reference to the greatest one.

-10

-Ad-hoc polymorphism, operator overloading and Orthodox Canonical class form

-C++ - Module 02

 It’s up to you to test every feature of your class.
 However, running the code below:
 #include <iostream>